By Andrew Fraieli

 The concept of homelessness greys at the edges when it becomes an aspect of perspective.
 When people voluntarily go out with little resources it can be hard to be seen as homelessness, but if it suddenly goes out of their control, like Kaiser’s car possibly breaking down, it can become a different issue, and a different perspective for them.

-Mateo does eventually elaborate on his thoughts further, “I’ll say that, because of the cultural connotations of ‘homelessness,’ it carries a lot of weight to identify with that.
+Mateo does eventually elaborate on his thoughts further, saying, “because of the cultural connotations of ‘homelessness,’ it carries a lot of weight to identify with that.
 So, even if someone is technically transient or address-less, I think the most important part of the classification culturally is the extreme poverty and that associated inescapable cycle.”

 Homelessness is grey, it’s a scale, people experience it differently.
 Some people have money to eat, even go to school, might have a job, but can’t afford a home.
 Money is a huge factor where someone can have just enough to eat, but not a home.
 Maybe they’re hopping couch to couch.
 Maybe their real home is too far away and they can’t get there.
 The variation of issues that can cause someone to be temporarily homeless, or traveling homeless, or couchsurfing homeless, are wide and varied.

-“I think with homelessness there’s an impulse to say ‘well, it’s not a choice,’ as validation for those experiencing that level of poverty — but I think even if it is a choice — like sleeping in something that moves, it’s born mostly of the fact that it’s incredibly difficult to become stable or get an address in this money money money culture, the same culture that puts people on the sidewalk or staying on floors of their extended family’s house,” says Mateo.
+“I think with homelessness there’s an impulse to say ‘well, it’s not a choice,’ as validation for those experiencing that level of poverty, but I think even if it is a choice, like sleeping in something that moves, it’s born mostly of the fact that it’s incredibly difficult to become stable or get an address in this money-money-money culture, the same culture that puts people on the sidewalk or staying on floors of their extended family’s house,” said Mateo.